2025 Las Vegas Grand Prix: Practice

-Three free practice sessions will be held for the event.
-The first free practice session will be held on November 20, 2025, at 16:30 local time (UTC–8).
-The second free practice session will be held on the same day, at 20:00 local time.
-The third free practice session will be held on November 21, 2025, at 16:30 local time.
+Three free practice sessions were held for the event.
+The first free practice session was held on November 20, 2025, at 16:30 local time (UTC–8), and was topped by Charles Leclerc ahead of Alexander Albon and Yuki Tsunoda.
+The second free practice session was held on the same day, at 20:00 local time, and was topped by Lando Norris ahead of Kimi Antonelli and Leclerc.
+A red flag was flown after a loose drain cover was reported around turn 17.
+Shortly after the session resumed, race control personnel stationed on the track confirmed that the drain cover continued to move, forcing another premature stoppage.
+The third free practice session was held on November 21, 2025, at 16:30 local time, and was topped by George Russell followed by Max Verstappen and Albon.

 Qualifying

-Qualifying will be held on November 21, 2025, at 20:00 local time (UTC−8), and will determine the starting grid order for the race.
+Qualifying was held on November 21, 2025, at 20:00 local time (UTC−8), and determined the starting grid order for the race.